jasonm/rails-js-testing-talk/slides/0_intro.md

 # Presenter Notes

 ---
+# Testing apps with Rails and JavaScript
-# Testing! with Jason Morrison.
+## with Jason Morrison

 # Presenter Notes

-* Introduce me
+* Introduce me: used to non-tdd, big QA dept, struggled with tdd, now second nature
 * Hands up: Ruby/Rails?
 JS?
 Other? -- Testing?
 * Way too much ground to comprehensively cover TDD practices, techniques, and tools
 * Hoping you find a few interesting things that you can apply right now